What Is It like to Move to and Build a New Life in Hamburg?

-In the Ask an Expat series I interview people living all over the world but outside of their own country.
+This article is part of the Ask an Expat series.
+In this series I interview people living all over the world but outside of their own country.
 I hope to inspire you while simultaneously paint an honest picture of the ups and downs of life abroad.

-I really enjoyed this interview because like myself Brigitte has traveled a lot and lived in different, very interesting countries which has clearly taught her a lot about life abroad.
+I really enjoyed this interview because like myself Brigitte has traveled a lot and lived in different, very interesting countries all over the world.
+And this has clearly taught her a lot about life abroad.

 Home town: a small village in Zeeland, the Netherlands